-SAE 10W40 is recommended for summer time and SAE 5W30 for winter time.
+SAE 10W40 is recommended for summer time.

+SAE 5W30 is recommended for winter time.

 Other viscosity should be used if the average temperature is outside the range of the recommended oil.
 See chart below.

 Oil Level

 CAUTION: Check level frequently and refill if necessary.
 Do not overfill.
 Operating the engine/transmission with an improper level may severely damage engine/transmission.
 Wipe off any spillage.